 After suffering from brain damage, victims will face many issues that did not exist before the fall.
 It is crucial to contact a local lawyer with experience handling brain injury cases as soon as possible.
 You will need strong legal backing to recover compensation for the full extent of your losses, both now and in the future.

 Our trial attorneys at Rhine Law Firm, P.C., have decades of combined experience.
 Founder Joel R. Rhine has more than 30 years of experience and is nationally recognized for his trial work.
 We are tough advocates for victims of traumatic brain injury.
-Call us today at (910) 501-2474 to schedule a consultation, so we can discuss your options under North Carolina law.
+Call us today at (910) 501-2474 or complete an online form to schedule a consultation, so we can discuss your options under North Carolina law.